deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 How often have you heard "E-mail is dead" or
 "here is this brand new thing to replace e-mail" from marketing pushes throughout the last two decades?
-How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a thinly veiled web view, anyway?
+How often have you heard "The Web is dead and replaced by mobile apps" only to find most mobile apps being a thinly veiled web view, anyway?

 By contrast, Delta Chat fully embraces both E-mail and Web standards